-Having family members as part of your business seem to be the best way of doing business.
+Having family members as part of your business seems to be the best way of doing business.
 It is like working for the family with the family.
 There is no scope for trust issues and there would be an assurance that everyone would keep their 100 %, as the sense of ownership exists in all of them.
-But according to market statistics, most of the family startups end no sooner after they have started.
+But according to market statistics, most the family startups end no sooner after they have started.

 We shall go in through different principles for successful business along with how the company has executed these principles.

-Discounts and guarantees:
+Discounts and Guarantees

-Century Hearing Aids is established with a goal to provide hearing aids that usually cost $6000–$8000 a pair for 50 to 75% less money, with the same digital technology and features.
+Century Hearing Aids is established with the goal to provide hearing aids that usually cost $6000–$8000 a pair for 50 to 75% less money, with the same digital technology and features.
 The idea of Hearing aids at lower prices is the best idea in an area where there is a high cost for products and low spending abilities of customers.

 Its customers are retired citizens with low spending abilities often reluctant and unable to use digital technology.
 The pricing policy and customer policy of the company are in such a way that all concerns of customers are well addressed.